USCiLab/cereal/_includes/serialization_functions.markdown

 cereal supports single serializaton functions (`serialize`) or split load/save pairs (`load` and `save`) either inside or outside of classes.
-Internal serialization functions can be kept private so long as cereal is given access by befriending `cereal::access`.  cereal will tell you if you've made a mistake at compile time, if possible.
+Internal serialization functions can be kept private so long as cereal is given access by befriending `cereal::access`.
+You can optionally choose to store versioning information by adding an additional parameter to your serialization functions (`std::uint32_t const version`) and using the `CEREAL_CLASS_VERSION` macro. cereal will tell you if you've made a mistake at compile time, if possible.

 ---